leo-nerd/leo-nerd.github.io/_posts/2019-03-01-public-records.md

 <div class="project-narrative">

 <p>
-	After its opening in 2019 <b>Public Records</b> in Brooklyn quickly became one of the most sought-after locations for audiophiles and clubbers in the city.
+	After its opening in 2019 <a href="https://publicrecords.nyc/">Public Records</a> in Brooklyn quickly became one of the most sought-after locations for audiophiles and clubbers in the city.
 </p>

 <p>